 NOTE: Integer values used for indexing (either directly or as elements of the record of or array values) always lie within the index range of the type of the referenced value or template.
 Except for those arrays which are defined with an explicit index range, the index range always has 0 as the index for the first element.

+initialization: a value or template, or a value or template field is initialized when a content is first assigned to it.
+The assignment may be explicit at the declaration of the given object, in which case the same restrictions apply as for the right-hand side of the assignment operation, or at first use on the left-hand side of an assignment, or may be implicit.
+Implicit initialization is when a yet uninitialized object is passed as actual parameter to an out formal parameter of a directly called testcase, function or altstep returns with a non-uninitialized value or template that is assigned to the actual parameter; or when module parameters not initialized in the TTCN-3 code get their runtime values before test suite execution.

 inout parameterization: kind of parameterization that uses passing by reference, i.e. when the parameterized object is invoked, the formal parameter is linked with the actual parameter and gets direct access to the same data content that is currently represented by the actual parameter

 NOTE 1: The invoked object uses the actual parameter directly, so that all changes made in the formal parameter become immediately effective on the actual parameter.
 If the same actual parameter is passed to two distinct formal parameters, a change in one formal parameter becomes immediately effective in the other one (and in the actual parameter).